 Why does your skin need this active ingredient?

-Complications and myths of "Vegan Retinol"
+Complications and Myths of "Vegan Retinol"

 Myth 1: "Natural is less potent than chemical."

 False belief.
 A 12-week clinical study compared a 0.5% Bakuchiol cream against a 0.5% Retinol cream.
-Both showed identical reduction in wrinkles and hyperpigmentation, but the Bakuchiol group reported significantly less stinging and flaking.
+Both showed an identical reduction in wrinkles and hyperpigmentation, but the Bakuchiol group reported significantly less stinging and flaking.

 Myth 2: "If I use Bakuchiol, I don't need sunscreen."